mountetna/monoetna/metis.md

 - metis_uid_name - the token name for your metis_uid
 If these values are set incorrectly or not set, the client will fail to connect to Metis.

+#### Invocation

+With no arguments `metis_client` will put you into an interactive shell where you may use the commands below.

+A valid metis path as optional first argument to `metis_client` will set the client's project, bucket and folder.
+E.g., `metis_client metis://athena/armor/blueprints` will start the shell connected to the 'athena' project, in the 'armor' bucket, in the 'blueprints' folder.

+Subsequent arguments will be treated as commands and executed non-interactively, e.g. `metis_client metis://athena/armor/blueprints ls` will list the contents of the `blueprints` folder.

 #### Commands

 - *help* - Help!
 Use this command to get usage information on other commands.